bourgeois-radical/speech4tracking/README.md

 Welcome to the Speech4Tracking project repository!
 Our mission is to develop a user-friendly application that allows individuals to effortlessly input systolic and diastolic blood pressure readings, along with heart rates, using voice commands.
 This innovative concept aims to simplify and expedite a process that typically involves multiple manual steps.

+Our primary objective for the "Speech4Tracking" project is to develop a Minimum Viable Product (MVP) that empowers users to conduct A/B tests.
+These tests will help users assess the impact of dietary supplements (e.g., Creatine, Ashwagandha) or antihypertensive medications on their blood pressure and heart rates.

+This functionality is especially valuable for individuals sensitive to changes in blood pressure due to dietary supplements or medications.
+It offers a practical tool for monitoring health and making informed decisions.

 ## Why Speech4Tracking?

 **A Novel Approach:**